archlinux/alpm/README.md

 - [alpm-parsers]: a library for providing various custom parsers/deserializers for file types used in ALPM
 - [alpm-types]: a central library for types used by other ALPM libraries and tools

-## Specifications

-Specifications for various formats are provided in the context of the [components] that make use of them and are located in a component's `resources/specification/` directory.
-The implementations encourage robust, but lenient parsing of file formats (unknown key-value pairs are discarded with a warning).

-Several versions of specifications may exist side-by-side, but only the latest version is actively supported.
-Legacy versions of specifications may be deprecated and removed as needed, if they hinder further development.

-## File types

-- [ALPM-MTREE][ALPM-MTREE-SPEC]
-  - [ALPM-MTREEv1]
-  - [ALPM-MTREEv2]
-- [BUILDINFO]
-  - [BUILDINFOv1]
-  - [BUILDINFOv2]
-- [PKGINFO]
-  - [PKGINFOv1]
-  - [PKGINFOv2]

-## Fields and composite types

-- [alpm-architecture]
-- [alpm-comparison]
-- [alpm-epoch]
-- [alpm-package-name]
-- [alpm-package-relation]
-- [alpm-package-version]
-- [alpm-pkgrel]
-- [alpm-pkgver]

 ## Contributing

 Please refer to the [contribution guidelines] to learn how to contribute to this project.